Those Were the Days (Gene Raskin song)

-"Those Were the Days" is a song composed by Boris Fomin (1900–1948) but credited to Gene Raskin, who put a new English lyric to Fomin's Russian romance song "Dorogoi dlinnoyu", (Note: Дорогой длинною.) with words by the poet Konstantin Podrevsky.
-The song is a reminiscence of youth and romantic idealism.
-It also deals with tavern activities, which include drinking, singing, and dancing.
+"Those Were the Days" is a popular song, with lyrics by Gene Raskin set to the Russian romance song "Dorogoi Dlinnoyu", (Note: Дорогой длинною.) by Boris Fomin.
+It is a reminiscence of youth and romantic idealism, recalling drinking, singing, and dancing in a tavern with a friend, imagining a rosy future that has not been fulfilled.

-The Welsh singer Mary Hopkin covered "Those Were the Days" as her debut single in 1968.
-Produced by Paul McCartney of the Beatles and arranged by Richard Hewson, the song became a number one hit in the UK and Canada, and reached number two in the US on the Billboard Hot 100 behind the Beatles' "Hey Jude".
+The first recording of Those Were the Days was released in 1962 by the American folk trio The Limeliters.
+The Welsh singer Mary Hopkin recorded "Those Were the Days" as her debut single in 1968.
+Produced by Paul McCartney of the Beatles and arranged by Richard Hewson, the song became a number-one hit in the UK and Canada, and reached number two in the US on the Billboard Hot 100 behind the Beatles' "Hey Jude".
 It was number one in the first edition of the French National Hit Parade launched by the Centre d'Information et de Documentation du Disque.
 The song was included on Hopkin's 1969 debut album, Post Card.

-Early history
+History

+Dorogoi Dlinnoyu

+Dorogoi Dlinnoyu ("By the Long Road") was composed in 1924 with music by Boris Fomin and lyrics by the poet Konstantin Podrevsky.

 Georgian singer Tamara Tsereteli (1900–1968) and Russian singer Alexander Vertinsky made what were probably the earliest recordings of the song, in 1925 and 1926 respectively.
-The song appears in the 1953 British/French movie Innocents in Paris, in which it was sung with its original Russian lyrics by the Russian Tzigane chanteuse Ludmila Lopato.
-Mary Hopkin's 1968 recording, with Gene Raskin's lyric, was a chart-topping hit in much of the Northern Hemisphere.
-On most recordings of the song Raskin is credited as the sole writer, even though he wrote only the later English lyrics, which are not an English translation of the Russian lyrics, and not the music.
+The song appears in the 1953 British/French movie Innocents in Paris, sung by the Russian Roma chanteuse Ludmila Lopato.